 And her story goes on saying how she got there, she includes some stats, and finally, she promises how she can help.
 Another noticeable thing, she offers a free book that might help her readers, as a CTA.

-The key takeaway?
-Offer a free gift, promise benefits, and call out their pain points from the beginning to let them feel you understand them.
+Now that we went through lots of about me examples, you know how offer a free gift, promise benefits, and call out their pain points from the beginning to let a reader feel you understand them.

 23. Social Triggers